mamedev/docs/source/advanced/hlsl.rst

 | **hlslpath**
 |
 | 	This is where your HLSL files are stored.
 By default, this will be the HLSL folder in your MAME installation.
 |
-| **hlsl_prescale_x**
-| **hlsl_prescale_y**
-|
-| 	The factor at which the initial pre-HLSL picture will be prescaled before the effects are applied.
-The higher the prescale, the better the results (within reason) but the more video card power is used.
-If HLSL is giving you severe slowdown, you can try decreasing these.
-A value of 0 will cause HLSL to automatically calculate based on display resolution, but you may want to set it higher for better effect if your hardware can handle it.
-|
 | **hlsl_snap_width**
 | **hlsl_snap_height**